OpenHFT/Chronicle-Queue/README.md

 ### Sink

-A Chronicle-Queue sink is a Chronicle-Queue client that stores a copy of data locally (replica)
+A Chronicle-Queue sink is a Chronicle-Queue client that stores a copy of data locally (replica).

 ```java
 String basePath = Syste.getProperty("java.io.tmpdir") + "/getting-started-sink"